 Ramadan principles for everyday life

-Ramadan tips from a non-fasting non-practising Muslim and 5-minute falafel wraps.
+Ramadan tips from a non-fasting non-practising Muslim, and 5-minute falafel wraps.

 Hey!
 I’m Dina, a registered Nutritionist, I chat about realistic healthy living for diverse bodies, with monthly 5-minute meals and delicious discoveries.
 If you’re new here, you can read more about what to expect on the D-List.

-I don’t fast (I have my reasons), but I have deep respect for anyone that does and I love the meaning behind it.
-I believe that anyone can get behind the spirit of Ramadan, fasting or not.
+This month is the Islamic holy month of Ramadan.
+I don’t fast (I have my reasons), but I have deep respect for anyone that does, and I believe that anyone can get behind the spirit of Ramadan, fasting or not.

 What’s it all about?